syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ![.NET MAUI Autocomplete Itempadding.](Images/UICustomization/Itempadding.png)

-### Customize the DropDown Item Width
+### Customize the DropDown Width

-The `DropdownWidth` property is used to modify the height of the dropdown items.
+The `DropdownWidth` property is used to modify the height of the dropdown.

 {% tabs %}
 {% highlight xaml %}